SEO audits are the single best way to figure out why you’re not getting SEO results.

 BUT, if you combine them with all of the other positive user metrics, then your website will get a whirlwind of positive ranking signals.

 Getting REAL social signals should be a priority for your business.
-The only way to get them is through creating great content and pleasing your users.
+The only way to get them is by creating great content and pleasing your users.
 You can also consider using social locker plugins if you are really struggling.

 Now it’s time to take a look at your link profile.